Garnet Frederick Hester

 It looks as if he eventually joined the East Kent Rifles and on to the Queens Rifles as there is a Medal Card in the name of Garnet F Hester but no further papers are available.

 Garnet survived the war, he was still living at ‘St Omar’, Winter Gardens in the 1929 Electoral Roll.
 He married Marjorie F Kay in 1931 but this appears not to be on Canvey but still in the Rochford District.
+The couple are recorded as living at ‘Llamberis’, Richmond Road in Benfleet in the Register of 1939.
+No children recorded.
 He died in 1968.
 It does not look as if the couple had any children.

 What happened to his mother?
 Widowed in 1911 with two sons.
 The eldest, Victor, emigrated to Freemantle in 1913 at the age of 15.
 No wonder she did everything she could to get her youngest son back home.
 Did she remarry?
 Yes she did.
 In 1916 she married widower John Lines of Tilbury in St Katherine’s Church and she continued to live at ‘Omar’ in Wintergardens until at least 1929.
 She died aged 79 in 1953.